msalemor/assistants-api-dev-training/README.md

 ## Overview

-The Assistants API allows you to build AI assistants within your own applications.
+The Assistants API allows you to build AI Assistant in your own applications.
 An Assistant has instructions and can leverage models, tools, and knowledge to respond to user queries.

 ## Objective